cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-06-07-some-things-to-remember-before-acting-pretentiously.md

 - Remember that right now there is so much suffering and injustice in the world.
 You’re very lucky to be far from the terrible things going on out there, such as wars and military dictatorships.
 You’re living a happy life in a great country with freedom and human rights. _You have so much now, don’t forget that._
 - Remember that in the end, you will not remember your failures at all.
 Only the successes will be remembered.
 Only the happy times with great people will be remembered. _There are always people involved in your good memories, so think about it._

 ---

 <p style="text-align: center;">TO BE CONTINUED THE NEXT TIME I'M PRETENTIOUS</p>

 # Footnotes

 [^1]: BTW, I don’t believe that throwing away shiny rocks is a good way to solve the fundamental problems of humanity.
-Instead, I support the idea of increasing opportunities and creating a system that rewards good behavior.
+Instead, I support [effective altruism](https://www.effectivealtruism.org/), increasing opportunities, and creating a system that rewards good behavior.
 I also believe that the higher a person is in the social hierarchy, the more chances s/he has to create opportunities for others and make a larger impact.
+Thus, personal development is a driver for good.

 [^2]: I strongly believe in the possibilities of science as a life/s changer.
 Right now, there are many opportunities in academic research for people around the world to change their lives.
 In fact, pursuing academic research has changed my life!